mjoblin/vibinui/README.md

 ## Features

-> **Note:** Some features will only be available when a supported media server or amplifier are
+> **Note:** Some features will only be available when a supported local media server or amplifier
-> detected.
+> are detected.

 Vibin's features include: